Brivost/ENGS90_Software/README.md

 Python 3+ required.
 Neccessary packages for each script noted in the code documentation

 ## remote_run.py
 Calibrates Pupil Core and collects synchronized data from Pupil Core and Arduino IMU.
 Writes out centroid coordinates and raw experimental data to a designated directory.
 The user is able to control the process via a simple GUI.
-To run this script, `gyroscope.c` must be flashed to an Arduino connected to the IMU device.
+To run this script, `gyroscope.ino` must be flashed to an Arduino connected to the IMU device.

 <b> Useage: </b> <br><br>